-Qualitative Analysis of Data
+Qualitative Analysis Of Data with ATLAS.ti

 What is Qualitative Analysis of Data?

 In simplified terms, qualitative refers to a non-numerical data collection or explanation based on the attributes of the graph or source of data.
 For example, if you are asked to explain in qualitative terms a thermal image displayed in multiple colours, then you would explain the colour differences rather than the heat’s numerical value.